 Reaching out to co-workers on the team you’re hiring for will help you better understand the position’s responsibilities and work environment.
 These insights provide an opportunity to enhance the job description when talking to candidates, helping them visualize themselves in the role.
 Software like Microsoft Teams helps simplify this process to gather feedback and add it to your project quickly.

 Networking allows you to discover people you wouldn’t necessarily find online.
 Since many of the best candidates are highly involved in their industry, networking events, such as industry meetups, are ideal places to meet potential candidates.
 The connection can become a future hire or part of your network.

-With these candidate sourcing tips at your disposal, you’ll be able to recruit more efficiently while acquiring high-quality talent.
-Interested in learning more about techniques to source a higher quality and quantity of talent?
+With these candidate sourcing tips at your disposal, you’ll be able to recruit more efficiently while securing high-quality talent.
+Are you interested in learning more about techniques to source a higher quality and quantity of talent?
 Contact IQTalent Partners today!